Sugar Daddy (Macy Gray song)

 "Sugar Daddy" is a song co-written and recorded by singer Macy Gray.
+It was released on 11th June 2018.
 The song was co-written with Meghan Trainor, Bianca Atterberry, Tommy Brown and Thomas Lumpkins.
 This track appears on the 2018 album Ruby.

 Chart performance

 "Sugar Daddy" reached a peak of number 21 on the Billboard Adult R&B Airplay chart for the week of August 8, 2018.

 Music video

 The official music video for "Sugar Daddy" stars Macy Gray as a lounge singer, and Evan Ross co-stars as a slick nightclub patron.
 "Sugar Daddy" was created as a tribute to Billie Holiday biopic Lady Sings the Blues, which stars Diana Ross.
 It was directed by Christian Lamb and premiered in 2018 on BET Soul and BET Her.